time0ut07/SP-Data-Science-CA2/README.md

-# SP-Data-Science-CA2
+# SP Data Science CA2

-SP Y2S2 EP0302: Programming for Data Science CA2
+Used numpy, matplotlib & pandas to look at data breaches statistics.